Jimmy Durante: Animation

-Jimmy Durante is known to most modern audiences as the character who narrated and sang the 1969 animated special Frosty the Snowman.
-He also performed the Ron Goodwin title song to the 1968 comedy-adventure Monte Carlo or Bust (titled Those Daring Young Men in Their Jaunty Jalopies in the U.S.) sung over the film's animated opening credits.
+Durante is known to most modern audiences as the character who narrated the 1969 animated special Frosty the Snowman.
+He also performed the title song of the 1968 comedy-adventure movie Monte Carlo or Bust! (titled Those Daring Young Men in Their Jaunty Jalopies in the U.S.) over the film's animated opening credits.

 Allusions and references in animation

 While his own career in animation was limited, Durante's distinctive voice, looks, and catchphrases earned him numerous depictions and allusions in animation.
 He was caricatured as early as 1933, alongside Buster Keaton in the Ub Iwerks cartoon Soda Squirt.
 Director Tex Avery presented him as a persecuted turkey in the MGM cartoon Jerky Turkey.
 In MGM's Tom and Jerry cartoons with father-and-son bulldogs Spike and Tyke, Durante was referenced with a raspy voice and an affectionate "Dat's my boy!"
-In another Tom and Jerry short, a starfish lands on Tom's head, giving him a big nose.
+In another Tom and Jerry short, Surf-Bored Cat, a starfish lands on Tom's head, giving him a big nose.
 He then proceeds with Durante's famous "Ha-cha-cha-cha" call.
-The 1943 Tex Avery cartoon "What's Buzzin' Buzzard" featured a vulture with a voice that sounded like Jimmy Durante.
-Hanna-Barbera continued to use the Durante voice (imitated by Doug Young) in Hanna-Barbera's Augie Doggie and Doggie Daddy cartoons, Doggie Daddy invariably addressing the junior beagle with a Durante-like "Augie, my son, my son", and with frequent citations of, "That's my boy who said that!"
+The 1943 Tex Avery cartoon What's Buzzin' Buzzard featured a vulture with a voice that sounded like Jimmy Durante.
+Hanna-Barbera continued to use the Durante voice (imitated by Doug Young) in their Augie Doggie and Doggie Daddy cartoons, Doggie Daddy invariably addressing the junior dachshund with a Durante-like "Augie, my son, my son", and with frequent citations of, "That's my boy who said that!"

-Many Looney Tunes/Merrie Melodies cartoons had characters based on Durante.
+Many Looney Tunes/Merrie Melodies cartoons had characters based on Durante, using lines like "Umbriago", "Everybody wants to get into the act", "I'm mortified!", "I'm disgustipated", "Those are the conditions that prevail", "I got a million of them!" and "Ha-cha-cha-cha-cha-cha" from his films, songs, and radio acts.
 One Harman-Ising short from 1933, Bosko's Picture Show, featured a caricature of Adolf Hitler chasing Durante with a meat cleaver.
-Two examples from the 1940s include A Gruesome Twosome, which features a cat based on Durante, and Baby Bottleneck, which in unedited versions opens with a Durante-like stork.
+Three examples from the 1940s include A Gruesome Twosome, which features a cat based on Durante, and Baby Bottleneck, which in unedited versions opens with a Durante-like stork.
+He also appears as a walrus in the 1945 United States Armed Forces World War II-era training film In the Aleutians – Isles of Enchantment.
 Book Revue shows the well-known (at that time) 1924 Edna Ferber novel So Big featuring a Durante caricature on the cover.
-The "so big" refers to his nose, and as a runaway criminal turns the corner by the book, Durante turns sideways using his nose to trip the criminal, allowing his capture.
-In Hollywood Daffy, Durante is directly depicted as himself, pronouncing his catchphrase "Those are the conditions that prevail!"
-In The Mouse-Merized Cat, Catstello (a Lou Costello mouse) briefly is hypnotized to imitate Jimmy Durante singing Lullaby of Broadway.
-One of Durante's common catchphrases "I got a million of 'em!" was used as Bugs' final line in Stage Door Cartoon.
+The "so big" refers to his nose, and as a runaway criminal turns the corner by the book, Durante turns sideways, using his nose to trip the criminal, allowing his capture.
+In Hollywood Daffy, Durante is directly depicted as himself, pronouncing his catchphrase "Those are the conditions that prevail!".
+In The Mouse-Merized Cat, Catstello (a Lou Costello mouse) briefly is hypnotized to imitate Jimmy Durante singing "Lullaby of Broadway".
+One of Durante's common catchphrases, "I got a million of 'em!", was used as Bugs' final line in Stage Door Cartoon.